alan-va/basic-sorting/README.md

 - Counting Sort
 <br>

-Each function returns the number of comparisons, array
+Each function returns a struct containing the number of comparisons,
-accesses and swaps the function realized while sorting.
+array accesses and swaps the function realized while sorting.
 <br>

 I implemented this with the intention of learning more about C.